SimplexCC/sell-docs/source/includes/_api-transports.md

 ### Responses ###

-You responsd synchronously, in the body of the POST reply.
+You respond synchronously, in the body of the POST reply.

 ### Errors ###